freitzzz/1130604_1160907_TAP_M1A/README.md

 <center>Figure 8 - Allen's linear algebra definition of a contained overlap period.</center>

-In practical terms, when assessing the availability of the resources, the algorithm add a bug and would not consider a fully contained period as an intersection.
+In practical terms, when assessing the availability of the resources, the algorithm had a bug and would not consider a fully contained period as an intersection.
 The issue was fixed, and unit tests to cover this scenario were added.
 We took the decision to keep this scenario as a property based testing because as we found a bug from it, we consider it is valuable to remain as one for future development of the platform.
-Future requirements might require that we allocation of time periods is changed, and as a side effect another intersection issue would be inserted in the code without noticing.
+Future requirements might require that the allocation of time periods is changed, and as a side effect another intersection issue would be inserted in the code without noticing.
 We consider the presence of this property base test a good safety net with regards to the time period allocation for the resources.

-#### ("all scheduled vivas duration must be equal to vivas duration")
+#### "All scheduled vivas duration must be equal to vivas duration"

 When thinking about whether the above should be written as a property or not, we realized that this was easily tested on the domain model.
 Currently, a scheduled viva is created via a smart constructor that receives a viva, a calculated period duration and a schedule preference.
 The period is obtained by the algorithm, and by all means, will always the equal to the viva period received as a parameter, but if a programmer extended the code and called a scheduled viva directly with a different time period, we were allowing the viva to be scheduled, and that should not be the same.
 That validation was added to the domain, and is now prepared to send a Failure.
 Nevertheless, we decided to write a PBT for this scenario because we consider a domain validation for this is not enough.
 Further changes to the algorithm might cause the period allocation time to be calculated differently to the period of the actual viva, and if that side effect happens, it won’t be detected from a unit test.
 This PBT is our safety net for unwanted changes in the ecosystem of our algorithm.

+#### “All viva must be scheduled in the time intervals in which its resources are available”.

+When implementing this property and the primary implementation of all properties, the assessment facade for the MS01 algorithm was being called instead of the algorithm instead.
+This was intentional because, although that the unit being tested was the algorithm, the entrypoint in the application for it is the vivas parser (deserializer) and posteriorly the serializer.
+By using this primary approach, we noticed when implementing this property that if the vivas duration was 24h, or 86400 seconds, the serializer would mark it as `00:00:00`, and thus creating an inconsistency in the output.
+This occurs has the API being used to represent a duration in the serializer is `java.time.LocalTime`, that reacts in a strange way if receiving exactly the maximum time supported (86400 seconds), resetting the time to 0 seconds.
+After fixing this issue, we noticed that the deserializer also had this issue as it also uses the same API for deserializing the vivas duration.

+After fixing this issues, the property was up and running, but after adding a few more iterations (+100000 generations), it was detected that the generator `availabilitySequenceOf` was not generating availabilities if the time interval of the availability was less than 60 seconds.
+This was due to the generator measuring the time in minutes and not the actual minimum time unit for the domain, which is seconds.
+The problem was fixed and the property was up and running again.
+After running the property a few more times (+500000 generations), some generations were being able to produce the duration of less than 1 seconds (e.g. 500 nanoseconds), which is not allowed in the domain.
+Although that supposedly it was not allowed, the property was able to create the duration succesfully.
+After investigating the issue, we noticed that the duration smart constructor was not verifying if the incoming time representation was in seconds or not, meaning that although the time representation was not zero, in practice, it was as everything less than a seconds is 0 seconds.
+We added a new validation in the smart constructor to verify that the incoming time was in seconds and if so it was at least one second and fixed the generator to not produce time representations less than 1 second.
+Having these fixes applied, the property was now completely implemented and successful.

 ## Scheduling Algorithm Refinement with Resource Availability Preference Optimization (MS03)